vilemduha/blendercam/scripts/addons/docs/overview.md

 ```

 ## Extra Functions
-Beyond simply creating toolpaths for existing objects, Fabex can also create the objects (curves) and edit them through a number of operations.
+Beyond simply creating toolpaths for existing objects, **Fabex** can also create objects and edit them a number of ways.

-There are modules dedicated to creating reliefs, joinery, puzzle joinery and gears.
+There are modules dedicated to creating Reliefs, Joinery, Puzzle Joinery and Gears.

-There is also a simulation module to allow a preview of what the final product will look like.
+There is also a Simulation module to allow a preview of what the finished Operation will look like.

 **Extra Functions** can be found in:
-- `bas_relief` - generate a Relief mesh using Blender's Camera
+- `bas_relief` - generate a Relief mesh using **Blender**'s Camera
 - `bridges` - generate and place Bridges / Tabs for Cutout Operations
 - `involute_gear` - generate a customizable Rack or Pinion Gear curve
 - `joinery` - create mortise, twist, finger, etc. joints